View Document Text

 a year), active trading (held less than 30 days), or option writing (selling an option).

-In addition, Adviser offers two specific strategies to our clients that can be used as a portion of the
+In addition, Adviser offers a specific strategy to our clients that can be used as a portion of the overall

 Our strategy seeks above-average capital appreciation by investing primarily in smaller companies